 Contact for: Sales, commercial opportunities

 One of the two founders of WhichSchoolAdvisor.com James Mullan has been a communications advisor for more than 20 years, working with some of the most successful global and regional brands.
 He has been running his own communications consultancy, based in Dubai, for almost seven years.
 He's also taken an active role in community events and was one of the founding committee members for the Emirates Airline Festival of Literature.
 As a long-time resident of the UAE and a parent of two daughters, James has a deep interest in the education sector and is delighted to be playing a role, however modest, in its development.

 Contact for: General business issues.
-James should also be contacted for media comment.
+James may also be contacted for media comment.

 David Westley, GM, Co-Founder

 David Westley is a long time UAE resident, journalist and digital media entrepreneur.
-Having architected and worked on some of the biggest information and news based Web sites in the region including Gulf News, Yahoo! and Arabian Business, he thought he would put some of his expertise into working on a project close to his heart: education.
+Having architected and worked on some of the biggest information and news based Web sites in the region including Gulf News (Portal Manager), Yahoo!
+(Head of Content) and Arabian Business (Digital Director), he thought he would put some of his expertise into working on a project close to his heart: education.
 With a daughter who has been schooled in both the UAE, and at boarding school in the UK, he is aware of the advantages and the pitfalls of UAE and international education options.

 Contact for: General business issues.
-David can also be contacted for media comment.
+David may also be contacted for media comment.

 Dr Michael Biggs - Founding Consultant